 Mattie Ross’ Ranch is located off of Last Dollar Road which is found off of Highway 62 (the road from Ridgeway to Telluride).

 Grand Mesa National Forest:

 Grand Mesa National Forest is another “must-see” location in the mountains east of Grand Junction.
 It’s primarily used for cross-country skiing and snowmobiling in the winter months.
 It’s got some great campground/fishing/hiking opportunities as well, but we were, unfortunately, too early in the season to really take advantage of these options.
 The hiking trails weren’t yet open as there were still feet of snow drifted on them in some places.
 Click here for more info on our return trip to Grand Mesa!

 During the peak of summer, this would be a prime place to escape the heat though, the day we were there it was near 90 in the closest town on the valley floor and it was in the ’40s, and raining/snowing large glops on us at the summit.

 Rifle/Rifle Falls, Colorado:

-The next day we visited Rifle Falls State Park, which was beautiful.
+Rifle Falls State Park was absolutely beautiful.
 It was the only place I’ve ever been where you can traverse walkways that stick out over the TOP of the falls!
 The caves at the bottom were picturesque as well (and provided a cool respite from the summer heat).